OS Notes: Memory Management

 Linux Page Cache

-struct vma has the following:
+struct vma has the open file backing pointer:

 struct file *vm_file; // optional file backing